Anthropometry: Why Two Squats Don’t Look Alike

 Squat Form for Different Body Types

-A lifter with a very long thigh segment like Starting Strength Coach Niki Sims will have to push her hips WAY back and yet still have her knees in front of her toes.
+A lifter with a very long thigh segment like Barbell Logic Coach Niki Sims will have to push her hips WAY back and yet still have her knees in front of her toes.
 Her shins will be inclined forward quite a bit.
 And with her hips pushed back she’ll need to lean over more to keep the bar tracking right over the middle of the foot.

 So even though Niki’s and Karl’s squats look very different as compared to what we typically view as a “perfect” squat, both are still 100% correct with respect to the model.